justinknguyen/BeatBind/README.md

 - Spotify on your device of choice

 ## Instructions
+After downloading the `.zip` folder, extract the contents somewhere on your computer.

+*If you extracted it to your Program Files folder, you'll need to run the app in admin mode to be able to write and save your settings and token.

 The app requires the user to input four fields:
 - [Client ID](#client-id-client-secret-and-port)
 - [Client Secret](#client-id-client-secret-and-port)